oravirt/vagrantfile/README.md

 **`num_vm: 2`** - This means that 2 VM's will be created.
 This is also what determines the serial number used for naming VM's, incrementing IP's

 **`hostgroup: mygroup`** - This is the group under which the VM's will be placed in the Ansible inventory.
-Also used when naming shared disks
+Also used when naming shared disks.
+All VM's within this hostgroup will be grouped in a folder with the same name in Virtualbox

 **`domain: mydomain.xxx`** - The domainname for the vm